-The Vermont Real Estate Commission, taking a proactive position, changed the rules in 1996.
-They wanted to encourage more options for the buying and selling public and for agents to disclose these options.
-With your first substantial contact, a real estate professional should tell you about the following choices.
-You'll be asked to sign an Agency Disclosure form which describes these choices and that you understand representation in Vermont.
-This is not a contract for services; it is merely telling you about options.
+The Vermont Real Estate Commission changed the rules for our industry on Dec 1, 2015.
+They wanted to encourage more options for Buyers and Sellers and for agents to clarify these options.
+With your first substantial contact, a real estate professional should describe your choices.
+You'll be asked to sign a Consumer Disclosure which describes these choices and that you understand representation in Vermont.
+To see the disclosure, click here.
+This disclosure is not a contract for services; it is merely telling you about options.
 So whom do we represent?

 We Represent BuyersWith a signed contract to represent you, we can perform a variety of important services in a purchase.
 We always helped buyers look but now we can perform more duties to you, the fiduciary.
 One of the most important jobs a buyer's agent does is helping you understand the value of properties.
 You may want to change a property or its use and the minute you do it has tremendous implications.
 An experienced agent can help protect your interests in a negotiation.
 Your agent can provide comparable market data, suggest negotiating strategy, even show properties that are not officially listed on the market.
-If you sign a brokering agreement, we now represent your interests except with our listings.
-There are a number of extremely subtle and complicated ramifications of being represented, both in negotiations and during the completion of a transaction.
-Click here for an inside view of some of these considerations.
+If you sign a Buyer Brokering Agreement, the agent you sign with now represents your interests, with all listings and potentially non-listed properties.

-SellersThe properties featured on these home pages are listed by our firm.
-We are the agent of the owner.
+We Represent SellersThe properties we feature are usually listed by an agent in our firm who represents that owner.
 We market and show them and are charged with making sure everyone involved in the transaction is treated professionally and must disclose anything we know that could substantially affect the value.
 We'll get you any information we can.
 You should be fully informed in your decision to purchase.

 Start Your Residential & Land Search